jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 ![alt text](comments_indentation.png "comments indentation")

 In this assignment, we define that a child comment should be indented by four space characters relative to its parent comment.
 Sibling comments should have the same identation.
+Multiple replying comments to the same comment should all be considered as siblings.
+Also, as we have already mentioned earlier, multiple comments which are responses to the original video should all be considered as siblings.

 ## Useful Code